Unlawful removal of a person (often a child) from their home environment.

 Able to be enforced by law.

-Laws made by Parliament which are referred to singly as Acts.
+Laws made by Parliament which are referred to singly as Acts or statutes.

 A person to whom property or goods are leased.